konstellation-io/kdl-project-template/lib/README.md

 ```

 If we do not chose to wait for a device to be available and none is found,
-an exception will be raise.
+an IndexError exception will be raise.
 You may decide to catch this error to make use of the cpu.

 ```python